 Since 1982 the Similan islands are a national marine park.
 No people live on the islands, only two restaurants - on Koh Similan and Koh Miang - and some simple huts and tents provide food and accomodation für guests.
 Most people come for snorkeling daytrips or by diving boats from Phuket or other destinations.

 North of the main Similan islands group lays Koh Tachai, a beautiful unspoiled jungle island with white sandy coral beaches.
-Day trips for snorkeling and enjoying the beaches are offered by several speedboat companies like Barracudadive.com or LoveAndaman.com.
-Koh Tachai has no infrastructure and no possibility to sta overnight.
+Day trips for snorkeling and enjoying the beaches are offered by several speedboat companies like LoveAndaman.com.
+Koh Tachai has no infrastructure and no possibility to stay overnight.

-Accomodation: on Koh Similan and Koh Miang there are tents for rent and a few simple huts for guests, who want to stay some days.
+On Koh Similan and Koh Miang there are tents for rent and a few simple huts for guests, who want to stay some days.
+Most guests just come for a daytrip visit from Phuket or Khao Lak.